Rule 5160:1-6-04 | Medicaid: treatment of income and resources for an institutionalized spouse with a spouse in the community.

 (iv) The amount established under a court order.

-(6) To determine if the IS is resource eligible deduct the CSRA from the total of the couple's current combined countable resources.
+(5) To determine whether the IS is resource eligible, deduct the CSRA from the total of the couple's current combined countable resources.

-(a) If the remainder is less than or equal to two thousand dollars, the IS is resource eligible.
+(a) When the remainder is less than or equal to two thousand dollars, the IS is resource eligible.

-(b) If the remainder is greater than two thousand dollars, the IS is ineligible for medical assistance.
+(b) When the remainder is greater than two thousand dollars, the IS is ineligible for medical assistance.

-(7) If the CS fails to cooperate with the CSRA determination or refuses to make resources available to the IS as required by this rule, the IS shall not be ineligible because of resources determined in paragraph (E)(6) of this rule, if the countable resources that are solely owned by or titled to the IS are at or below two thousand dollars and one of the following conditions are met:
+(6) When the CS fails to cooperate with the CSRA determination or refuses to make resources available to the IS as required by this rule, the IS shall not be ineligible because of resources determined in paragraph (E)(6) of this rule, when the countable resources that are solely owned by or titled to the IS are at or below two thousand dollars and one of the following conditions is met:

 (a) The IS has assigned to the administrative agency any rights to support from the CS; or

-(b) The IS lacks the ability to execute an assignment due to physical or mental impairment but the administrative agency has the right to bring a support proceeding against a CS without such assignment; or
+(b) The IS lacks the ability to execute an assignment due to physical or mental impairment; however, the administrative agency has the right to bring a support proceeding against a CS without such assignment; or

 (c) The administrative agency determines that a denial of eligibility would cause an undue hardship.
 An undue hardship exists when the denial or termination of services would deprive the individual of medical care such that the individual's health or life would be endangered or deprive the individual of life necessities such as food, clothing, or shelter.

-(8) An undue hardship under paragraph (E)(7) of this rule will not be granted if the IS transferred resources to the CS and the CS refuses to make resources in an amount above the CSRA available to the IS.
+(7) An undue hardship under paragraph (E)(7) of this rule will not be granted when the IS transferred resources to the CS and the CS refuses to make resources in an amount above the CSRA available to the IS.

-(9) If applicable, once the IS's initial eligibility is approved, the IS has twelve months from the date that eligibility was approved to transfer any resources that are owned or titled in his or her name, up to the CSRA amount, solely into the name of the CS.
+(8) When applicable, once the IS's initial eligibility is approved, the IS has twelve months from the date that eligibility was approved to transfer any resources that are owned or titled in his or her name, up to the CSRA amount, solely into the name of the CS.
+When the IS fails to transfer such resources within the twelve-month period, the IS's eligibility will be discontinued when the resources that remain in the IS's name are not at or below two thousand dollars.

-(10) After the month in which the IS is determined eligible for medical assistance, no resources of the CS shall be considered available to the IS, for so long as the IS continues to remain eligible without a break in coverage.
+(9) After the month in which the IS is determined eligible for medical assistance, no resources of the CS shall be considered available to the IS, for as long as the IS continues to remain eligible without a break in coverage.

 Amplifies: 5160.02, 5163.02